Rock-Tenn, MeadWestvaco to merge, create packaging giant

 MeadWestvaco, which decided this month to spin off its chemicals business after pressure from activist investor Starboard Value LP, said the separation would be completed after the merger.

-The companies said the structure of the deal would help retain the "favourable tax attributes" related to this spinoff.
+The companies said the structure of the deal would help retain the "favorable tax attributes" related to this spinoff.

 Blackstone Advisory Partners LP and Cravath, Swaine & Moore LLP advised Rock-Tenn on the deal.
 MeadWestvaco's advisers were BofA Merrill Lynch, Goldman Sachs & Co and Wachtell, Lipton, Rosen & Katz.